seniorgu/aisa/docs/aisa-specification.md

 | Knowledge Service (Access and Config) | KA     | Represents the semantic retrieval, RAG, embedding, and knowledge management capabilities that ground AI responses in relevant information. |
 | Tools                                 | TL     | Represents external functions, plugins, and third-party services that extend AI capabilities through invocation.                           |

-*Table 1: Key AI-Specifica Elements*
+*Table 1: Key AI-Specific Elements*

-The six key AI architecture elements have a matching acronym "tockam" (first letter of each element in Table 1) pronounced as "token."
-The tockam is mnemonic.
+The six key AI architecture elements have a matching acronym "TOCKAM" (first letter of each element in Table 1) pronounced as "token."
+The TOCKAM is mnemonic.

 For most AI solutions, closely related elements - such as input, output, and governance control - as well as non-AI elements (not shown in Figure 1) are also used as supplementary elements.
 For the complete set of ASA modeling elements, refer to the ASA model specification (see this [link](https://github.com/seniorgu/ai-esa/blob/main/docs/ai-esa-specification.md)), on which ASA appraoch is based.